Balearic Islands: Ancient history

-In ancient times, the islanders of the Gymnesian Islands (Illes Gimnèsies) constructed talayots, and were famous for their skill with the sling.
-As slingers, they served as mercenaries, first under the Carthaginians, and afterwards under the Romans.
+In ancient times, the islanders of the Gymnesian Islands (Illes Gimnèsies) constructed talayots, and were famous for their skill with slings.
+As slingers, they served as mercenaries, first under the Carthaginians, and later under the Romans.
 They went into battle ungirt, with only a small buckler, and a javelin burnt at the end, and in some cases tipped with a small iron point; but their effective weapons were their slings, of which each man carried three, wound round his head (Strabo p.
 168; Eustath.), or, as seen in other sources, one round the head, one round the body, and one in the hand.
 (Diodorus) The three slings were of different lengths, for stones of different sizes; the largest they hurled with as much force as if it were flung from a catapult; and they seldom missed their mark.
 To this exercise, they were trained from infancy, in order to earn their livelihood as mercenary soldiers.
 It is said that the mothers allowed their children to eat bread only when they had struck it off a post with the sling.